Driven by the wind

 After a century of sailing, Australia was ready to go further…

 By the end of the following century, everyone knew who we were, and were vying to borrow Australians for their team.
 Boatbuilder and open boat champion George Ellis started the trend early and went to Canada in the early 1900s, showing them more than a thing or two on how to sail.

 Back home yachting again took a lead role: In 1901 Alfred Gollin challenged the best yachts on Sydney Harbour to race his magnificent Sayonara, but the race was delayed until 1903 out of respect to the passing of Queen Victoria.
-He sailed to NSW, defeated the NZ built Bona and donated a cup along the lines of the famous America’s Cup.
+He sailed to New South Wales, defeated the New Zealand built Bona and donated a cup along the lines of the famous America’s Cup.
 Called the Sayonara Cup, it was the premier event, an exclusive senior club contest which the public went out to watch, and the Victorians had their hands on the cup with fine sailing on many occasions.